100th ARW and 48th FW Honor Guard perform at London NFL game

-Members of the American and British community attend the National Football League’s Jacksonville Jaguars vs. Chicago Bears game at Tottenham Hotspur Stadium, in London, England, Oct.
+A Chicago Bears football player kneels in prayer before playing a National Football League’s game at Tottenham Hotspur Stadium, in London, England, Oct.
 13, 2024.
-The game brought together two nations, representing a strong partnership over a common interest in sports.
-The Bears won against the Jaguars 35-16.
+Every year, the United Kingdom hosts NFL games in London, bringing together British and American communities.
 (U.S. Air Force photo by Airman 1st Class Aidan Martinez)

 |Date Taken: